arbor-sim/arbor/doc/morphology.rst

    5,          ``mnpos``,  "[]",           "[12, 13]"

 ..
 Note::
+    Arbor provides a consistent representation of morphologies with no special cases for concepts like magical soma branches, in order to build reproducable and consistent model descriptions.

     Users of NEURON who are used to creating a separate soma section that is always the first section in a morphology should not worry that the soma is not treated as a special branch in the examples above.

-    Arbor provides a consistent representation of morphologies with no special cases for concepts like magical soma branches, so that we can build reproducable and consistent model descriptions.

     The soma in the examples above can be referred to in later model building phases, for example when describing the distribution of